-According to the Centers for Disease Control, each year more than 11,000 women in the United States are diagnosed with cervical cancer, and for some it will be too late to receive effective treatment.
+About 13,000 women are diagnosed with cervical cancer in the U.S. each year, according to the Centers for Disease Control and Prevention, and for some it will be too late to receive effective treatment.

 Cervical cancer is almost always caused by the human papillomavirus (HPV) — the most common sexually transmitted infection in the United States.
 Affecting approximately 79 million Americans, HPV can be detected in 93% of all cervical cancers.

 Yet the virus alone is not sufficient to cause cervical cancer.
 Other contributing factors include the following:

 "HPV is very common; up to 80 percent of sexually active people have been exposed at some point in their lives," says Summer Dewdney, MD, a gynecologic oncologist at Rush University Medical Center.
 "But the vast majority never develop any symptoms, and the body's immune system can usually clear HPV on its own within two years."

 In some women, however, certain strains of HPV cause changes to the cells in the cervix, which then can become cancerous.

 Here, Dewdney offers five tips for reducing your risk of cervical cancer:

 1. Get routine Pap tests.

 Pap tests enable doctors to detect abnormalities — changes on the cells on your cervix — and take action before cervical cancer develops.

 "Women should have a Pap test at least once every three years, beginning at age 21," Dewdney says.
 "Once you turn 30, we recommend pap smears every five years as long as you have HPV testing with your Pap and the results are negative."